core-wg/resource-directory/draft-ietf-core-resource-directory.md

 between directories to ensure loop-free operation is outside the scope of this document.

-## Finding a Directory Server {#simple_finding}

-Endpoints that want to contact a directory server can obtain candidate IP addresses for such servers in a number of ways.

-In a 6LoWPAN, good candidates can be taken from:

-* specific static configuration (e.g., anycast addresses), if any,

-* the ABRO option of 6LoWPAN-ND {{RFC6775}},

-* other ND options that happen to point to servers (such as RDNSS),

-* DHCPv6 options that might be defined later.

-In networks with more inexpensive use of multicast, the candidate IP address may be a well-known multicast address, i.e. directory servers are found by simply sending GET requests to that well-known multicast address (see {{discovery}}).

-As some of these sources are just (more or less educated) guesses, endpoints MUST make use of any error messages to very strictly rate-limit requests to candidate IP addresses that don't work out.
-For example, an ICMP Destination Unreachable message (and, in particular, the port unreachable code for this message) may indicate the lack of a CoAP server on the candidate host, or a CoAP error response code such as 4.05 "Method Not Allowed" may indicate unwillingness of a CoAP server to act as a directory server.

-## Simple publishing to Directory Server {#simple_publishing}
+## Simple publishing to Resource Directory Server {#simple_publishing}

 An endpoint that wants to make itself discoverable occasionally sends a POST request to the `/.well-known/core` URI of any candidate directory server that it finds.
-The body of the POST request is either

-* empty, in which case the directory server is encouraged by this POST request to perform GET requests at the requesting server's default discovery URI.
+The body of the POST request is empty, which triggers the resource directory server to perform GET requests at the requesting server's default discovery

-or

-* a non-empty link-format document, which indicates the specific services that the requesting server wants to make known to the directory server.
+URI to obtain the link-format payload to register.

+The endpoint MAY include registration parameters in the POST request as per {{registration}}

-The following example shows an endpoint using simple resource discovery, by simply sending a POST with its links in the body to a directory.
+The following example shows an endpoint using simple publishing, by simply sending an empty POST to a resource directory.

 ~~~~
+Req:(to RD server from [ff02::1])
-Req: POST coap://rd.example.com/.well-known/core
+POST coap://rd.example.com/.well-known/core?lt=6000

 Content-Format: 40

 payload:

+(empty payload)

+Res: 2.04 Changed

+(later)

+Req: (from RD server to [ff02::1])
+GET coap://[ff02::1]/.well-known/core

+Accept: 40

+Res: 2.05 Content

+payload:

 </sen/temp>
-Res: 2.01 Created
-Location: /rd/4521
 ~~~~
 {: align="left"}